Rayan Philippe

-Rayan Philippe (born 23 October 2000) is a French professional footballer who plays as a forward for German club Hamburger SV.
+Rayan Philippe (born 23 October 2000) is a French professional footballer who plays as a forward for club SC Paderborn, on loan from Hamburger SV.

 Career

 Philippe made his professional debut with Dijon in a 2–0 Ligue 1 loss to Bordeaux on 24 August 2019.

 On 29 August 2021, he joined Swift Hesperange in Luxembourg.

 In June 2023, Philippe signed for 2.
 Bundesliga club Eintracht Braunschweig on a two-year deal following a season in which he scored 32 goals and registered 26 assists in just 30 matches.

 On 2 July 2025, Philippe moved to Hamburger SV in Bundesliga.
+On 1 September 2026, he was loaned by SC Paderborn in the same league for the 2026–27 season.